 April 22 marks the 45th anniversary of the first Earth Day in 1970.
 While environmental awareness and sustainability have come a long way since then, the fight to save our planet is by no means over.
 The good news is that each of us is capable of decreasing the production of carbon dioxide and other greenhouse gases by thousands of pounds each year.
 But what you may not realize is that going green can actually save you green.
 Here are six great ways to reduce your carbon footprint – and your energy and gas bills while youre at it!

-- Map out your errands.
 Instead of driving to and from your house several times in the same day to run your errands, plan your trip ahead of time and do multiple errands on the same morning or afternoon.
 By consolidating drives to locations that are close to each other, you can park your car in one spot and walk when you get there.
-Less driving means less emissions – and less money for gas and parking.
+Less driving means fewer emissions – and less money for gas and parking.

-- Take a break from driving.
 Just because you own a car doesnt mean you have to use it all the time.
 Consider taking public transportation or carpooling whenever feasible.
-Walking and biking are also great (and free!) alternatives to driving, and provide the added bonus of exercise.
+Walking and biking are also great (and free!) alternatives to driving and provide the added bonus of exercise.
 If you have more than one vehicle, drive the one with the best gas mileage whenever you can.
 The less you drive, the less youll spend – and the better off our planet will be.